 You will be assessed via a range of methods to ensure that you develop a number of different skills.
 Assessment methods include:

-At USW we are proud of our work-based learning opportunities available and believe that as a Sports Studies student, you are unlikely to find another university who can offer you the same support in helping you to develop your employability skills.
-We have a Centre of Employability, Enterprise and Leadership in Sport (CEELS) which demonstrates our commitment to ensuring our students are employable upon graduation.
-We have partnerships with over 50 sports organisations who offer work placements for our students, enabling you to gain first-hand experience of working in the sports industry during your degree – an essential requirement for anyone wanting to gain employment in sport.
+Our Centre of Employability, Enterprise and Leadership in Sport (CEELS) demonstrates our commitment to ensuring our students are employable upon graduation.
+We have partnerships with over 50 sports organisations who offer work placements for our students, enabling you to gain first-hand experience of working in the sports industry during your sport studies degree – an essential requirement for anyone wanting to gain employment in sport.

 Some of the organisations who are hosting students on placement include: